-November 14, 2025 • By William Timlen
+March 30, 2026 • By William Timlen

 The Opening Moves: How My Favorite Chess Openings Mirror Real-World Strategy

-Introduction: A Writer's Love Affair with Chess
+Introduction: A Player's Love Affair with Chess

 The Ruy Lopez: When Solid Fundamentals Trump Flash